NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/DetLogic. A black-box approach for detecting logic vulnerabilities in web applications.md

 2. The access-control policies related to the application are *derived from the session variables* defined for maintaining state of the application
 3. The intended workflows in the application are *derived from a model which is constructed out of the navigations done **manually** in the application*

 An in-house pseudo-application is used as reference to explain the modelization of the problem.
-The example application implement a [[RBAC (role-based access control)]] policy and is full of bugs and logic flaws.
+The example application implement a [[RBAC (role-based access control)]] system and presents a number of bugs and logic flaws.
 A FSM is proposed to model this app

 ### DetLogic prototype

 The prototype works in three phases:
 1. extraction of the intended behavior of the web application under test in a black-box fashion ([[black-box testing]]), creating a [[FSM (finite-state machine)]].
-The FSM is built from execution traces collected using a proxy server that intercepts the HTTP requests and provide details regarding parameters and session variables (see [[HTTP trace collection]])
+The FSM is built from an [[HTTP trace collection]], using a proxy server that intercepts the HTTP requests and provide details regarding parameters and session variables used
 2. construction of concrete attack vectors based on the information gathered.
-For example, the FSM helps *identify vulnerable flows* where `userID` is null or a user with a certain role tries to access a specific resource
+For example, the FSM helps *identify vulnerable flows* where `userID` is null or a user with a certain role tries to access a specific resource.
+Three types of logic vulnerabilities are considered:
+	 - parameter manipulation,
+	 - access-control,
+	 - workflow bypass vulnerabilities
-3. comparison of the responses obtained during normal and attack executions, and reporting vulnerabilities accordingly.
+3. comparison of the responses (DOM objects) obtained during normal and attack executions.
 Example: forcefully brows a page with a null `userID`
-	- The goal is to detect three types of logic vulnerabilities: parameter manipulation, access-control, and workflow bypass vulnerabilities
+4. reporting vulnerabilities accordingly.

-DetLogic acts a proxy intercepting the HTTP requests and responses to the application under test during **learning phase** (i), generate attacks (ii) and places attacks (iii), assessing the security of the [[SUT (system under test)]]
+DetLogic acts a proxy intercepting the HTTP requests and responses to the application under test during **learning phase** (i), generate attacks (ii) and places attacks (iii), assessing the security (iv) of the [[SUT (system under test)]]

 > [!WARNING] Limits
 > - The modelling phase strictly depends on a manual navigation of the target application

+### Evaluation

+DetLogic was implemented in Django using Redis as data structure server.
+It was tested:
+- on 4 open source applications: BookStore, Classifieds, Employee Directory, and Events, were instrumented for testing parameter manipulation vulnerabilities (see [[instrumentation]])
+- on 3 open source application: Scarf, Wackopicko, OpenIT, and Puzzlemall for testing access-control vulnerabilities
+- DetLogic works effectively with a precision of 99.1% and a true positive of 97.9%

 ---
 #### References